American Soviet Jewry Movement Posters and Ephemera Collection

 This artificial collection is the result of several ongoing digitization efforts on the part of the American Jewish Historical Society and the Center for Jewish History.
 Some of the items in the collection are described on the item level, while others are described on folder level.

-- Bay Area Council for Soviet Jews
+- Bay Area Council for Soviet Jews (Organization)

 - Former Soviet republics